mdbergmann/lfe-ls/README.md

 LFE language server written in LFE.

+I started this project because I wanted to try LFE in a real project and LFE has a bit of a lack of tooling.
-This is largely work in progress.
+It is largely work in progress.
 The following LSP functionality is implemented:

 - `initialize` request/response
 - `initialized` notification